retzkek/chiamon/README.md

 * `chia_harvester_proofs_total`: cumulative number of proofs won
 * `chia_harvester_search_time`: histogram of proof search times

-Please set log_level to INFO in your config.yaml
+**NOTE** you need to set log_level to INFO in your Chia config.yaml to get harvester metrics.

 ## chia_exporter